stefanjudis/grunt-photobox/README.md

 grunt.loadNpmTasks('grunt-photobox');
 ```

-## The "photoBox" task
+## The "photobox" task

 ### Overview
-In your project's Gruntfile, add a section named `photoBox` to the data object passed into `grunt.initConfig()`.
+In your project's Gruntfile, add a section named `photobox` to the data object passed into `grunt.initConfig()`.

 ```js
 grunt.initConfig({